SegFaultGitHub/ProjectUbisoft/README.txt

 THE DATABASE
 ------------

-The database is simply composed of one table `leaderboard`. leaderboard
+The database `DB_leaderboard` is simply composed of one table `leaderboard`. leaderboard
 ├ id        PRIMARY KEY NOT NULL
 ├ name      TEXT        NOT NULL
 ├ country   TEXT        NOT NULL
 └ score     INT         NOT NULL
+Unique index on name
+Index on country

 ROUTES